David Koch Dies; Conservative Billionaire Helped Reshape U.S. Politics

 The philanthropist

-Koch turned to philanthropy, giving mainly to causes he was familiar with, including medical research, the arts, and museums.
+Koch turned to philanthropy, giving mainly to causes he was familiar with, including medical research, the arts and museums.

 In 2011, he recounted how he persuaded his alma mater, the Massachusetts Institute of Technology, to build a center to research prostate cancer.